AlexanderDewhirst/networking_time_series_collection/README.md

 ### Data Cleanup Worker
 Data is retained indefinitely on the host machine (unless the database process is killed) and should be removed after considered stale.

+### CLI
+Create a CLI tool to allow for specific use cases.

+### Data Security
+Use and secure credentials for the client application to write to the database on the host machine.

 ### Packets